-Lorraine first worked at Arthur Rank in 2004 when she started her speciality training.
-When she finished her attachment at Arthur Rank she knew she wanted to come back and was delighted to return as a consultant in July 2008.
-Based in mainly in the community, Lorraine has an interest in medical law and ethics, advance care planning, chronic neurological conditions and teaching.
-Recently appointed as the medical director, she is also the Caldicott guardian and joint chair of the clinical care board.
+Lorraine first worked at Arthur Rank Hospice in 2004 when she started her speciality training.
+When she finished her attachment at the Hospice she knew she wanted to come back and was delighted to return as a consultant in July 2008.
+Based mainly in the community, Lorraine has an interest in medical law and ethics, advance care planning, chronic neurological conditions and teaching.
+Lorraine is the Medical Director for Arthur Rank Hospice Charity and is also the Caldicott guardian and joint chair of the Quality Development Group (previously called the clinical care board).
 She is a keen salsa dancer and enjoys cycling and running with Jean-Pierre (JP) her standard poodle.

 Jenny joined the Charity in June 2018 to provide maternity cover for Karen.
 Jenny is a qualified accountant and has been working in senior charity finance roles for the last thirteen years.
 Her previous roles have included eight years at the Royal Society of Chemistry and most recently as the Finance Director at the Thalidomide Trust where she has been working for the last five years.
 Jenny finds working in the charity sector very rewarding and was attracted to this role as she feels it pulls together the skills she has gained in her previous roles.
 She welcomes the opportunity to enter the hospice movement at such a well-regarded organisation as the Arthur Rank Hospice and is looking forward to working with everyone at the Charity.